 All businesses must apply new services or procedures to win this commercial struggle.
-You can modernize your application to add new features, services, or functions that improve the customer experience and enhance revenue.
+You can modernize your application to add new features, services, or use new machine learning automation technologies that improve the customer experience and enhance revenue.
 A satisfied customer is more likely to promote a business, resulting in more leads.

 Fortunately, organizations may benefit from current technologies without incurring high costs.
 Application modernization is a low-cost way to save expenditures while increasing flexibility and collaboration.

 Less workforce and more automation